 15 years ago I would have said “Windows!”, six years ago “macOS!”, today I say “It depends.”.
 In the end it comes down to what works best for you, your workflow, and gets the job done.

 I do prefer macOS.
 I like the eco system, the apps, and general workflow.
 In my opinion you can rely on the devices.
 That is an important factor.
-My daily driver is a MacBook Pro 15,3 as well as a Mac Pro 6,1.
-This is where I do all my retouching on.
-At the same time I do have to process multiple complex files (several gigabytes each) sometimes.
-For doing that I got a Windows machine with 24 cores and plenty of RAM.
-It does compositing jobs in Photoshop in a fraction of time compared to my laptop.
-But in my opinion Windows is not so elegant to use.
+My daily driver is a maxed-out MacBook Pro (18,2) M1 Max.
+I do all my retouching on that device.
+At the same time I tinker around with a Windows machine; Threadripper 3960X, 128GB RAM, RTX 3090 FE.
+But this is a story for another day.

 So, I can’t really recommend one or another.
 It depends on your profile.
 Maybe you are even happy with GIMP on Linux‽ Just try and find your config.
 Same goes with cameras …